darasus/ai-blog/content/9-of-the-best-hip-hop-songs-for-your-next-workout.md

   from the 90s that has stood the test of time.
 It is a great tune for almost every type of workout, especially cardio activities like running, cycling, and swimming.
 It also makes an excellent warm-up song for any workout session.
+intro: >-
+  Working out is the best way to get your body in shape.
+It helps you lose fat, gain muscle and feel great about yourself.
+But, it can be a little tough to get started on your routine if you don’t have the right kind of songs playing in the background.

+  It doesn’t matter what type of exercise you do — be it cycling, running, or another form of physical activity — music can make your workout much more enjoyable and productive.
+Not only will it help you keep rhythm while exercising, but also help you stay motivated throughout your workout routine.
+If you are struggling to find the right hip hop songs for your next workout session, we have got you covered!

+  Read ahead to know about 9 of the Best Hip Hop Songs for Your Next Workout
 ---

 ## Jumping Jack